learn-co-students/seattle-web-091619/16-Intro-Capybara/README.md

 ## Behavior Driven Development

 - Behavioral Driven Development (BDD) is a software development approach that has evolved from TDD (Test Driven Development).
-It differs by being written in a shared language, which improves communication between tech and non-tech teams and stakeholders.
+It differs by being written in a shared language, which improves communication between tech and non-tech teams and stakeholders. </br>
+  This is where user stories come into play. </br>
+  BDD answers the "why" behind the code. </br>